prysmaticlabs/documentation/docs/advanced/builder.md

 - `--http-mev-relay` flag pointed to any [Builder API](https://ethereum.github.io/builder-specs/) compatible endpoint.
 The most common use case is to target a [MEV-Boost](https://boost.flashbots.net/) instance.
 A less common use case is to directly target a relay (5.
 Builder: connected via relay URL).

-Each relay's URL will correspond to a specific network and will need to be chosen accordingly, i.e. running a beacon node on mainnet will require the mainnet relay.
+Each relay's URL will correspond to a specific network and will need to be chosen accordingly, i.e., running a beacon node on mainnet will require the mainnet relay.

 ## 3. Is builder configured?